Repaying Your Loan FAQs

 How do payments get applied to my account?

-All payments are applied to your loan in the following order to: 1) reduce any unpaid fees and charges, 2) reduce any accrued interest 3) reduce the principal balance.
 Once the fees, charges, and interest have been satisfied, the remaining amount applies to your principal balance.

 Can I make a payment that is applied to principal only?